It will be a great summer this year with KidsAct!

 For the final performance, the students will be asked to wear black or navy blue pants, shorts, or skirts (no jeans, please!)
 Also, each student should wear a bright, solid-colored shirt free of logos or designs, along with dark colored, laced or buckled soft-soled shoes.

 We are so thrilled to work with your young performers this summer!
-Please feel free to email Education Director Frannie Shepherd-Bates, at email@example.com with any and all questions.
+Please feel free to email Education Director Patrick Nelson Hanley, at firstname.lastname@example.org with any and all questions.

 Frequently Asked Questions